Language-Research-Technology/ldaca-website/content/news/posts/rdc-tech-meeting/index.md

-This diagram is a sketch of the interaction that took place in the demo - it shows how a repository can delegate authorization to an external system - in this case Github rather than CILogon.
+This diagram is a sketch of the interaction that took place in the demo - it shows how a repository can delegate authorization to an external system - in this case, GitHub rather than CILogon.
 But we are working with the ARDC to set up a trial with the Australian Access Federation to allow CILogon access for the HASS Research Data Commons so we can pilot group-based access control.